 For Yum or Dnf users (Fedora, RHEL, Centos, etc.)

-When tested on Fedora 40, unlike Ubuntu, the nvidia-smi command and nvidia-persistenced package were not included by default in the NVIDIA graphics driver, so the xorg-x11-drv-nvidia-cuda package had to be additionally installed.
-I haven’t directly tested on RHEL and Centos, but as their system configurations are very similar to Fedora, if you encounter problems when proceeding according to the guide below, trying the same method might be helpful.
+package had to be additionally installed.
+I haven’t directly tested on RHEL and Centos, but as their system configurations are very similar to Fedora, if you encounter issues when proceeding as per the guide below, trying the same method might be helpful.

 2-Dnf-1.
 Configuring Repository for Package Download